Killucan and Rathwire: Railway

 The Midland Great Western Railway reached the town in 1848 when their railway line was extended from Hill of Down to Mullingar.
 The station, known as Killucan railway station and located at Riverstown, closed in 1963.
 The signal cabin remained open until 2005 when automated signalling was introduced.

-There has been a campaign during the 2010s in favour of the train station being reopened, although as of 2019 there is a lack of capacity on the Dublin-Sligo railway line due to a lack of carriages.
-Iarnród Éireann, the state-owned railway company, has ordered a new fleet of carriages that will be operational from 2021.
-Denis Leonard of the Killucan Kinnegad Transport Lobby Group has said that "a feasibility study has to be conducted, funding secured for work on the station and planning permission sought" and that "it is unlikely that all of these steps would be completed before the arrival of the new carriages."
+A local campaign, described in 2022 as "ongoing for more than 20 years", has proposed that the train station be reopened.
+Denis Leonard, of the Killucan Kinnegad Transport Lobby Group, stated in 2019 that "a feasibility study has to be conducted, funding secured for work on the station and planning permission sought".

 Public transport

 Bus Éireann route 115A provides a commuter service from Killucan to Dublin via Ballivor, Summerhill, Kilcock and Maynooth and vice versa Mondays to Fridays inclusive.
 The route 118 service to/from Mullingar, which additionally served Rathwire was discontinued after operation on 24 August 2013.

 Sport

-Killucan has a Gaelic football team at senior club level.
-They won the intermediate championship in 2005 and have remained at senior level since, reaching the county semi-final in 2006.
+The local Gaelic Athletic Association (GAA) club, Killucan GAA, fields Gaelic football teams at senior club level.
+They won the Westmeath Intermediate Football Championship in 2005.
+Remained at senior level since, the club reached the county semi-final in 2006.
 Killucan lost to eventual champions Tyrrellspass in 2010.